L4D15/Quantum-Engine/README.md

 * [Artemis-Cpp](https://github.com/L4D15/Artemis-Cpp)
 * [JsonCpp](https://github.com/L4D15/jsoncpp)

+After cloning the repository you need to initialize its submodules running the following commands:

+1. `git submodules init`
+2. `git submodules update`

 ### Mac OS X
 OpenGL, SDL2, SDL2_image and SDL2_ttf are loaded from its Frameworks containers that must be present in the system.
 OpenGL.framework should be installed in the system by default (commonly in /System/Library/Frameworks.